 - The designs are sleek, and we especially enjoy the design of the Growler for holding beer and other alcoholic beverages.

-- The durability reviews for the Vogue and Moda bottles impressed us.
+- The durability of the Vogue and Moda bottles impressed us.
 We think out of the four models, the Vogue bottle is the best for people who want a stainless steel water bottle.

 - Replacement lids and gaskets are easy to find for the Vogue bottle.

-- The reports of rust spots forming around the mouth and inside the bottle (photo evidence to prove it) turned us off, although, we do think this problem is rare.
+- Rust spots forming around the mouth and inside the bottle turned us off, although, we do think this problem is rare.

 - Accidental drops can lead to broken Growler lids, which equals money down the drain since there are no replacements available.